Skip to main content

 Attention In-Home Daycare Providers - Lead Prevention

-Q Why should I test my home's water for lead when my city has already tested the water?
+Q: Why should I test my home's water for lead when my city has already tested the water?

-Your city only tests the public side.
+A: Your city only tests the public side.
 They do not test the areas within your property.

 Lead testing is recommended for children 1 to 6 years of age and adults who are exposed to high lead levels through their work such as painters, auto repair workers, galvanizers, plumbers, and other professions.
 Lead exposure can affect nearly every system in the body and symptoms are not always obvious.
 The effects of lead exposure cannot be corrected.